ACHYUTH-S-11/GenC-Repo1/README.md

 ## Architecture

-# E-commerce Application Architecture Diagrams

-This document outlines the architectural components, class relationships, and key interaction flows for the shopping cart module of our Spring Boot-based e-commerce application.

----

 ## 1. Component Diagram

 This diagram illustrates the high-level relationships and interactions between the main components of the application.